Call us FREE on

 Over £1,000,000 6% £37,750 +

-Land and Buildings Transaction Tax (LBTT) - Scotland
+Stamp Duty in Scotland: Land and Buildings Transaction Tax (LBTT)

-Stamp Duty has been abolished in Scotland and replaced with a Land and Buildings Transaction Tax (LBTT) which is very similar.
-The main difference is that the bandings are slightly different.
+Stamp Duty has been abolished in Scotland and replaced with a Land and Buildings Transaction Tax (LBTT), which has different bandings and rates.

 Purchase price Stamp Duty rate Tax to pay